Free School Meals

 Where can I get more information?

-If you need any further information, please speak to Mr K Jones, Finance Manager email@example.com or the local authority.
+If you need any further information, please speak to Mr K Jones, Finance Manager firstname.lastname@example.org or your local authority.
 You can also visit the free school meal website: https://www.gov.uk/apply-free-school-meals.